Strawberry Heart Dairy-Free Donuts

 Absolutely!
 And if you don’t have any cookie cutters on hand, you can also cut the dough into squares with a knife and then fry them.
 You’d wind up with copycat beignets that way!

-One thing to note is that depending on the size of your cookie cutter you may need to fry these strawberry donuts for more or less time than the recipe calls for.
-I just fry the dairy-free donuts until they’re golden brown all over, so use that to determine their doneness.
+One thing to note is that depending on the size of your cookie cutter you may need to fry these for more or less time than the recipe calls for.
+I just fry them until they’re golden brown all over, so use that to determine their doneness.